SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You can initialize the ``Rect`` structure below in one of three ways --- by using its default zero-initialized ``origin`` and ``size`` property values;
 by providing a specific origin point and size;
-or by providing a specific center point and size:
+or by providing a specific center point and size.
+These initialization options are represented by three custom initializers provided as part of the ``Rect`` structure's definition:

 .. testcode:: valueDelegation